Phillip Killicoat, Eva Puzio & Randy Stringer – School of Economics and Centre for International Economic Studies, University of Adelaide

 b) 37,500 tons of sediment per square mile per year comes off of developing and developed landscapes — trees could reduce this value by 95% ($336,000 annual control cost savings with trees).

-c) 47% of surface pollutants are removed in first 15 minutes of storm — this includes pesticides, fertilizers, and biologically derived materials and litter.
+c) 47% of surface pollutants are removed in the first 15 minutes of the storm — this includes pesticides, fertilizers, and biologically derived materials and litter.

 d) 10,886 tons of soil saved annually with tree cover in a medium-sized city.

-a) Trees help control light scattering, light intensity, and modifies predominant wavelengths on a site.
+a) Trees help control light scattering, light intensity, and modify predominant wavelengths on a site.

 b) Trees block and reflect sunlight and artificial lights to minimize eye strain and frame lighted areas where needed for architectural emphasis, safety, and visibility.